Rape Aggression Defense (R.A.D.)

 - Introduce participants to the local resources for sexual assault survivors

 The ideal location for this program is an area that can accommodate the number of anticipated participants with a minimal number of distractions.
 Classroom settings work well, if there is sufficient space for demonstrating and practicing physical self-defense techniques.
 Living center great rooms or community rooms are appropriate in some buildings.
-It is imperative that these are closed sessions accessible to women only.
-It should not be possible for men (except for instructors) to intentionally or inadvertently enter or view the training area.
+It is imperative that these are closed sessions accessible to participants only.
+It should not be possible for others (except for instructors) to intentionally or inadvertently enter or view the training area.

 Program request should be made within a minimum of two weeks from the date of the event.
 Preplanning for events is highly encouraged.
 Last minute requests may not be accommodated.
 Advertisement for the program will be the responsibility of those who request the program.
 Posters, mailbox inserts, and face-to-face invitations are highly encouraged.
 The advertisement should stress that the class is designed for women only.
-Organizers of the event should be educated that we will also present self-defense classes in which men would be invited to participate, but R.A.D. presentations are restricted to women only.

 - R.A.D.
 (Rape Aggression Defense) Awareness Seminar